NETWAYS/foreman-training/provisioning/02_configuration.md

 ### Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default autoinstall", Installation media "Ubuntu Autoinstall" and set boolean parameter "enable-official-puppet7-repo" to "true"

-Navigate to "Hosts > Operating systems" and search the Ubuntu entry.
+Navigate to "Hosts > Provisioning Setup > Operating systems" and search the Ubuntu entry.
 Click it and in the dialog on the "Operating System" tab select the "Architecture" to "x86_64", on the "Partition table" tab select "Preseed default autoinstall", on the tab "Installation media" select "Ubuntu Autoinstall", on the "Templates" tab select the templates associated earlier and add the parameter "enable-official-puppet7-repo" as "boolean" with value "true".